SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/cybereason_malop_activity.md

 ## Overview

-Cybereason offers a set of Endpoint Detection and Response (EDR) solutions.
-Through the Cybereason platform, all suspicious operations will be gathered in MalOps, a multi-stage visualizations of device activities.
+Cybereason offers a set of Endpoint Detection and Response (EDR) solutions. , all suspicious operations will be gathered in MalOps, a multi-stage visualizations of device activities.

 Please find below information available in MalOp activities: